JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 NS: [https://gyazo.com/ed525bdc75a91870a7bd3ad69b7c2eea](https://gyazo.com/ed525bdc75a91870a7bd3ad69b7c2eea)
 NS: then return to texture paint
 NS: [https://gyazo.com/85a0b995f6f9486a8e17328e93f4d9e8](https://gyazo.com/85a0b995f6f9486a8e17328e93f4d9e8)
-NS: and you should have this pocture
+NS: and you should have this picture
-NS: where the bumpmap is displayed on your model
+NS: where the bump map is displayed on your model
-NS: and then you can draw dirextly on you model
+NS: and then you can draw directly on you model
-NS: and it will be reflected in your immage
+NS: and it will be reflected in your image

 JR: ah yes i see :)